jasper-schnabel/dotfiles/README.md

 ### Todo

-- window manager
+- window manager and statusbar
-- statusbar
 - file manager
 - eslint
 - tmux or an alternative
+- review all config files and bring them up to date

 ### Credits